 Playing with snow can be an important winter-time experience for preschoolers.
 When children play with snow, they can strengthen their fine- and gross-motor skills.
 They can also apply basic principles of art, science, and engineering.
-(See Illinois Early Learning and Development Benchmarks 11.A.ECa, 11.A.ECc, 11.A.ECf, 12.E.ECa, 12.F.ECa, and 19.A.ECa.)

 Help children to study snow as they play.

 - Remind families to send children with warm clothing to allow outdoor snow play.
 Keep extra “winter work clothes” (mittens, snow pants, and boots) on hand for children who come to school without those items.
 Be sure to follow safety guidelines when deciding how long to stay outside in cold or snowy weather.

 - Encourage safety and respect for others’ work by inviting children to help make rules for using snow on the playground.
 Factors to consider include not throwing snow, not stepping on someone else’s workspace, and keeping snow away from faces.

 - Ask questions that invite children to investigate: “Which do you think is heavier—this bucket of snow or that bucket of water?”
 “Where is the snow deepest on the playground?
 Where does it melt first?”
 “Do you think this pile of snow will be here tomorrow?”